Black Hole Ringdown Amplitudescopy: BH ringdown amplitudescopy

 \subsection{Ringdown Amplitudescopy with higher modes and future ringdown tests}

 Here we perform a forecast analysis assuming an event with ringdown ${\rm SNR}=80$ measured by a third-generation interferometer such as the Einstein Telescope~(ET)~\cite{Hild:2010id, Maggiore:2019uih, Branchesi:2023mws, Abac:2025saz}.
 We optimistically consider a light remnant with $M=20M_{\odot}$, which provides stronger constraints on dimensionful couplings as those arising in quadratic gravity~\cite{Maselli:2019mjd}.
 As a reference, this corresponds to a luminosity distance $d_L\approx 437\,{\rm Mpc}$ in ET.
-We again consider final spin $\chi=0.67$ as a representative value.
+We again consider the final spin $\chi=0.67$ as a representative value.
+We assume ET in a triangle configuration with arm length of 15km, with the PSD provided in Ref.~\cite{Branchesi:2023mws}.
+Also in this case, the impact of the different PSDs has a mild impact on the analysis, and the impact of the BH spectroscopy results due to the choice of the detector configuration is discussed in Ref.~\cite{Branchesi:2023mws}.

 Instead of considering axial and polar $\ell=m=2$ modes as done in the previous section, we perform a more standard ringdown analysis with the (2,2,0), (3,3,0) modes, possibly supplemented by the extra scalar mode.
 We consider polar modes only, since the amplitude of axial modes is unknown and source dependent; therefore, at least for certain systems, the fundamental polar $\ell=m=3$ is expected to be the second most constrained gravitational mode in the ringdown signal~\cite{Bhagwat:2023jwv}.